 Your city may have Japanese-language classifieds where people seek accommodation.
 Otherwise, go to the places you’d usually look for roommates and see if any Japanese speakers are searching.
-You can also tell your local university that you’d welcome Japanese exchange students to your apartment for a semester or more.
+You can even tell your local university that you’d welcome Japanese exchange students to your apartment for a semester or more.

-3. Check Out What’s Already Happening in Your Community
+3. Attend Japanese Events in Your Community

 Meetup and Facebook are great places to search for existing Japanese language and culture groups.
 Your local Japanese consulate can also probably point you in the right direction, and may host 会話 (かいわ, conversation groups) of their own.
 Local universities and cultural institutions are also great options for events in or about the Japanese language.